Capital punishment: Modern era

 Antiporta of Dei delitti e delle pene (On Crimes and Punishments), 1766 ed.

 In the last several centuries, with the emergence of modern nation states, justice came to be increasingly associated with the concept of natural and legal rights.
 The period saw an increase in standing police forces and permanent penitential institutions.
 Rational choice theory, a utilitarian approach to criminology which justifies punishment as a form of deterrence as opposed to retribution, can be traced back to Cesare Beccaria, whose influential treatise On Crimes and Punishments (1764) was the first detailed analysis of capital punishment to demand the abolition of the death penalty.
 In England, Jeremy Bentham, the founder of modern utilitarianism, called for the abolition of the death penalty.
-Beccaria, and later Charles Dickens and Karl Marx noted the incidence of increased violent criminality at the times and places of executions.
-Official recognition of this phenomenon led to executions being carried out inside prisons, away from public view.

 In England in the 18th century, when there was no police force, Parliament drastically increased the number of capital offences to more than 200.
-These were mainly property offences, for example cutting down a cherry tree in an orchard.
-In 1820, there were 160, including crimes such as shoplifting, petty theft or stealing cattle.
+These were mainly property offences, such as cutting down a cherry tree in an orchard.
+In 1820, there were 160, including crimes such as shoplifting, petty theft, or stealing cattle.
 The severity of the so-called Bloody Code was often tempered by juries who refused to convict, or judges, in the case of petty theft, who arbitrarily set the value stolen at below the statutory level for a capital crime.